 2. Who is entitled to short-time working compensation under the new guidelines?

-The Federal Council amended the ordinary scope of application of the law in the context of the extraordinary measures taken in connection with the COVID 19 epidemic.
-Notwithstanding the provisions of the law, the following persons, who are normally excluded, are therefore entitled to compensation
+The Federal Council had extended the scope of application of the short-time working compensation in several steps in the context of the extraordinary measures taken in connection with the COVID-19 epidemic.
+The extended scope of application applied retroactively from 1 March 2020 and was limited until 31 August 2020.
+Notwithstanding the provisions of the Federal Act on Unemployment Insurance, the following persons, who are normally excluded, were for that period of time entitled to compensation

 - employees with a fixed-term contract;